figdavi/umilog/README.md

 ### Microcontroller (ESP8266)

-All libraries are already part of the core package for the ESP8266 board.
+All libraries used are already part of the core package for the ESP8266 board.

 On the Arduino IDE: